fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 Notes:
 * Anonymous record types are marked serializable

-Anonymous record types types have  full C#-compatible anonymous object metadata.
+Anonymous record types have  full C#-compatible anonymous object metadata.
 Underneath these compile to an instantiation of a generic type defined in the declaring assembly with appropriate .NET metadata (property names).
 These types are CLIMutable and thus C#-compatible.
 The identity of the types are implicitly assembly-qualified.

 These types are usable in LINQ queries.